TexZK/embedded-linux-labs-ext/docs/qemu/toolchain.md

 qemu-arm: Could not open '/lib/ld-uClibc.so.0': No such file or directory
 ```

-What’s happening is that `qemu-arm` is missing the shared C library (compiled for ARM) that
+What's happening is that `qemu-arm` is missing the shared C library (compiled for ARM) that
 this binary uses.
-Let’s find it in our newly compiled toolchain:
+Let's find it in our newly compiled toolchain:

 ```console
 $ find ~/x-tools/ -name ld-uClibc.so.0